Everything You Need to Know About Traveling Through Newark Airport

-Dining options in Newark Airport Terminal A include a pre-security food court with Cheeburger Cheeburger, Jamba Juice, Jersey Mike's, Manchu Wok and Qdoba Grill.
+Dining options in Newark Airport Terminal A include a pre-security food court with Cheeburger Cheeburger, Jamba Juice, Jersey Mike's, Manchu Wok, and Qdoba Grill.
 Travelers can also find Currito Cantina and Tony Roma's pre-security.

 Shopping in Newark Liberty Airport Terminal A

-Newark Liberty Airport Terminal B
+Newark Airport Terminal B

-Dining in Terminal B at Newark Liberty International Airport
+Dining in Terminal B

 Shopping in Terminal B

-Newark Liberty Airport Terminal C
+Newark Airport Terminal C

-Dining in Newark Liberty Airport Terminal C
+Dining in Newark Airport Terminal C

 There are dozens of great choices for grab and go, fast casual, sit-down dining, and cocktails in United Airlines' three-concourse, 68-gate Terminal C. This guide includes some highlights, but we suggest a walk-through to consider all the options.

-In the Global Bazaar food hall (Gates 70-99) the Melange Bakery Café bakes croissants, bagels, muffins, and other fresh treats on-site, around the clock; Kaedama noodle bar serves ramen, soups, and dumplings with fresh-pulled noodles; and Tsukiji Fishroom serves up well-priced fresh sushi, nigiri, and poke bowls with fish flown in daily from Tokyo.
+In the Global Bazaar food hall (Gates 70-99), the Melange Bakery Café bakes croissants, bagels, muffins, and other fresh treats on-site, around the clock; Kaedama noodle bar serves ramen, soups, and dumplings with fresh-pulled noodles; and Tsukiji Fishroom serves up well-priced, fresh sushi, nigiri, and poke bowls with fish flown in daily from Tokyo.

-And, no, it's not the jet-lag: many venues in the food hall change their names, their overhead signage and their menus mid-day.
+And, no, it's not the jet-lag: Many venues in the food hall change their names, their overhead signage, and their menus mid-day.

-On C2 (Gates 101-115), Vanguard Kitchen (seafood, roasted meats), Happy Clam, and Little Purse Dumpling Den are enticing; while on C3 (Gates 120-129) you’ll find Nonna’s Meatball Kitchen, Forno Magico (Neapolitan pizza) and the feels-like-you’re-in France bistro, Saison.
+On C2 (Gates 101-115), Vanguard Kitchen, Happy Clam, and Little Purse are enticing; while on C3 (Gates 120-129), Forno Magico and Saison are great options.

 Tucked behind Saison is United Airlines' invitation-only restaurant called Classified.
 If you get an invite, go.

-Shopping and Amenities at Newark Liberty Terminal C
+Shopping and Amenities at Newark Terminal C

-Newark Airport Club Lounges
+Newark Airport Lounges

-Getting to and from Newark Airport, Car Rentals, and Parking
+Newark Airport Transportation, Car Rentals, and Parking

 Travel is possible between EWR and Newark or Manhattan by taxi, van, car, or ride-hailing services or on an express bus.
 A less expensive option is to hop on AirTrain Newark, which connects to NJ Transit and Amtrak stations.

-Travelers can reach EWR on-airport car rental companies via the AirTrain (Station P2 or P3, depending on which the company).
+Travelers can reach EWR on-airport car rental companies via the AirTrain (Station P2 or P3, depending on which company).